£382.50 £450.00

 TECHNICAL INFO

-Campagnolo Athena pedals, hailing from Italy and in production from the 1980s to the 1990s (yet still new & unused after all this time!).
-Made from aluminium/steel and weighing in at 387 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.
+Campagnolo wheel bag (or carrier if you prefer), hailing from Italy and in production from the 1990s to the 2000s (yet still new & unused after all this time).
+An excellent choice for classic cycling enthusiasts, but great for cyclists of the non-classic variety too!

 OVERVIEW